 Information on the burning of biomaterial is relevant to any premises that burns biomaterial to generate electricity, including those electricity-generating works that meet or exceed the relevant thresholds specified under Schedule 1 of the Protection of the Environment Operations Act 1997, thus requiring an environment protection licence, as well as those that do not require a licence.

 Exemptions under the Protection of the Environment Operations (General) Regulation 2009

-Clauses in the Protection of the Environment Operations (General) Regulation 2009 prohibit the use of native forest biomaterials in electricity generation, but exempt certain types of native vegetation or woody waste from the definition of native forest biomaterials.
-Only these types of bio-materials can be burned for the purpose of electricity generation.
+Clauses in the Protection of the Environment Operations (General) Regulation 2009 prohibit the use of native forest biomaterials in electricity generation, but exempt certain types of native vegetation or woody waste from the definition of native forest biomaterials, enabling them to be burned for the purpose of electricity generation.
+These include:

-- invasive native species (INS) legally cleared in accordance with sustainable land management requirements set out in the Local Land Services Act 2013 and all relevant Codes and Regulations, and
+- trees cleared in accordance with a land management (native vegetation) code under Division 5 of Part 5A of the Local Land Services Act 2013 and all relevant Codes and Regulations (for further information please see Local Land Services); and

-- certain native forestry materials resulting from forestry operations carried out on land to which an Integrated Forestry Operations Approval (IFOA) or Private Native Forestry plan and Code of Practice applies.
+- certain native forestry materials resulting from forestry operations carried out in accordance with a Private Native Forestry Plan or with an Integrated Forestry Operations Approval.

 The questions and answers provide additional information on these exemptions.

-The record-keeping guidelines apply to all electricity-generating works.
+The record-keeping guidelines apply to all licenced and non-licenced electricity-generating works.